 Throw a stone, and you will hit a Riviera village or town so charming and pretty that it will seem unreal.
 Here are some of my favourite little villages and towns to see and to explore:

 - Antibes is small, seaside town.
 Picasso loved it so much that he stayed put for 6 months and the town returned his love with a museum dedicated to his works.

-- Located in the mountains, the little Riviera village of Eze has fantastic views over the Mediterranean below.
+- Located in the mountains and an easy drive from Nice, the little Riviera village of Eze has fantastic views over the Mediterranean below.
 In addition, there is a small Exotic Garden dedicated to both plants and succulents.